-- Initial New Patient Visit: A "get acquainted" visit with primary care provider or initial specialty care provider or professional provider visit for non-urgent. - Preventive Care: A preventive health evaluation, without medical symptoms, which may include recommended health screenings such as well-woman exams and well-child exams. - Routine Care: Symptomatic non-routine medical care provided to treat symptoms which are non-life or limb threatening and may include, but are not limited to, intermittent headache, fatigue, colds, minor injuries and joint/muscle pain.
+- Initial New Patient Visit: A "get acquainted" visit with primary care provider or initial specialty care provider or professional provider visit for non-urgent. - Preventive Care: A preventive health evaluation, without medical symptoms, which may include recommended health screenings such as well-woman exams and well-child exams. - Routine Care: Symptomatic non-routine medical care provided to treat symptoms which are non-life or limb threatening and may include, but are not limited to, intermittent headache, fatigue, colds, minor injuries and joint/muscle pain. - Urgent Care: Medical care provided to treat symptoms that are non-life threatening, but which, if left untreated, within 24 hours could lead to a potentially harmful outcome such as acute abdominal pain.

-Patient Appointment Access Standards Access Standard Definitions

-- Urgent Care: Medical care provided to treat symptoms that are non-life threatening, but which, if left untreated, within 24 hours could lead to a potentially harmful outcome such as acute abdominal pain. - Emergency Care: Health care services provided in a hospital emergency facility or comparable facility to evaluate and stabilize medical conditions of a recent onset and severity that would lead a prudent layperson possessing an average knowledge of medicine and health to believe his or her condition is of such a nature that failure to get immediate medical care could result in: - placing the patient's health in serious jeopardy - serious impairment to bodily functions - serious dysfunction of any bodily organ or part - serious disfigurement or - in the case of a pregnant woman, serious jeopardy to the health of the fetus. - After Hours Care/Access: PCPs and SCPs will have a verifiable mechanism in place, for immediate response, for directing patients to alternative after hours care based on the urgency of the patient's need.
-Acceptable Mechanisms may include: an answering service that offers to call or page the physician or on-call physician; a recorded message that directs the patient to call the answering service and the phone number is provided; or a recorded message that directs the patient to call or page the physician and the phone number is provided. - In-Office Wait Time: The average number of minutes the member must wait from the scheduled appointment time until the time the member is actually seen by the physician or professional provider. - High Volume Specialists: Practitioner types as determined by annual high volume report are comprised of, but not limited to, the following: - Obstetrics/Gynecology - Cardiovascular Disease - Orthopedic Surgery - Psychiatry Developeration - Psychology Licensed Preference Court - Licensed Professional CounselorsLicensed Marriage and Family Therapist - Licensed Medical Social Workers-Advanced Clinical Practice
+Patient Appointment Access Standards Definitions, cont' • Emergency Care: Health care services provided in a hospital emergency facility or comparable facility to evaluate and stabilize medical conditions of a recent onset and severity that would lead a prudent layperson possessing an average knowledge of medicine and health to believe his or her condition is of such a nature that failure to get immediate medical care could result in:

+- placing the patient's health in serious jeopardy

+- serious impairment to bodily functions

+- serious dysfunction of any bodily organ or part

+- serious disfigurement or

+- in the case of a pregnant woman, serious jeopardy to the health of the fetus.

+- After Hours Care/Access: PCPs and SCPs will have a verifiable mechanism in place, for immediate response, for directing patients to alternative after hours care based on the urgency of the patient's need.
+Acceptable Mechanisms may include: an answering service that offers to call or page the physician or on-call physician; a recorded message that directs the patient to call the answering service and the phone number is provided; or a recorded message that directs the patient to call or page the physician or on-call physician or on-call physician or on-call the physician or on-call the physician or on-call physician and the phone number is provided.

+- In-Office Wait Time: The average number of minutes the member must wait from the scheduled appointment time until the time the member is actually seen by the physician or professional provider

+- High Volume Specialists: Practitioner types as determined by annual high volume report are comprised of, but not limited to, the following:

+- Obstetrics/Gynecology

+- Cardiovascular Disease

+- Orthopedic Surgery

+- Psychiatry

+- Psychology

+- Licensed Professional Counselors

+- Licensed Marriage and Family Therapist

+- Licensed Medical Social Workers-Advanced Clinical Practice